 Fire protection is accomplished through a combination of active and passive fire protection methods.
 Many steel-framed structures, including some low-rise buildings, sports stadiums and open-deck parking structures, do not even require fire protection or only require active fire protection (sprinkler systems).
 However, when passive fire protection is required there are several cost-effective coating options that can not only achieve a suitable fire rating, but also look attractive if the steel is left exposed.

-- Exterior intumescents also serve well in locations with tight space restrictions like elevator shafts, where a thinner, alternative option to conventional cementitious fireproofing is desired.
+Exterior intumescent coatings are used in heavy industrial environments or when steel is located on the outside of a building and still needs a fire rating.
+Exterior intumescents also serve well in locations with tight space restrictions like elevator shafts, where a thinner, alternative option to conventional cementitious fireproofing is desired.

 In addition to coatings, a specified fire rating can be achieved with rated board, concrete-filled hollow structural section (HSS) shapes and concrete-encased, wide flange members.
 To determine what fire rating and level of protection you need on your project, refer to chapters 6 and 7 of the IBC.

-For more information about fire and fire protection see Facts For Steel Buildings - Fire
+For more information about fire and fire protection see Facts For Steel Buildings - Fire.

 The Steel Solutions Center is for people who need technical assistance, innovative solutions, or tools to make structural steel design even easier.